-Recall that, prior to COVID, central banks around the globe were focused on weaker trend growth, low real interest rates, below-target inflation, and policy tools constrained by the zero lower bound (see discussion in Daly 2023a and examples in Dudley 2013, Yellen 2016, Evans 2016, Draghi 2016, and Mertens and Williams 2019).
+Recall that, prior to COVID, central banks around the globe were focused on weaker trend growth, low real interest rates, below-target inflation, and policy tools constrained by the zero lower bound.
 Policymakers were focused on providing sufficient monetary policy accommodation and keeping inflation expectations from falling.
-Central banks took a range of approaches, including asset purchases (quantitative easing or QE), negative interest rates, and forward guidance on keeping rates "lower for longer" (Svensson 2015, Bech and Malkhozov 2016, Board of Governors 2023, Bernanke 2020, and Diwan, Leduc, and Mertens 2020).

 Post-COVID, the landscape has reversed.
 Inflation in most countries is now too high, rather than too low.
 Global interest rates are elevated, and central banks are wondering whether they'll need to pull the policy reins even tighter to control inflation.
-Policy debates are now centered on what constitutes sufficiently restrictive and how long to maintain that stance (Powell 2023a, b; Schnabel 2023; Bank of England 2023; International Monetary Fund 2023b; and Daly 2023b).
+Policy debates are now centered on what constitutes sufficiently restrictive and how long to maintain that stance.